sympy/sympy/doc/src/tutorial/simplification.rst

 difficult to represent in computers, so we will only examine the finite case here.

-A continued fraction of the above form is often represented as a list `[a_0, a_1, \ldots, a_n]`.
+A continued fraction of the above form is often represented as a list `[a_0;
+a_1, \ldots, a_n]`.
 Let's write a simple function that converts such a list to its continued fraction form.
 The easiest way to construct a continued fraction from a list is to work backwards.
+Note that despite the apparent symmetry of the definition, the first element, `a_0`, must usually be handled differently from the rest.

     >>> def list_to_frac(l):
     ...     expr = Integer(0)
-    ...     for i in reversed(l):
+    ...     for i in reversed(l[1:]):
     ...         expr += i
     ...         expr = 1/expr
-    ...     return 1/expr
+    ...     return l[0] + expr
     >>> list_to_frac([x, y, z])
           1
     x + ─────